keqianghe/keqianghe.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a researcher in computer systems and networking, with a Ph.D. in Computer Science from the University of Wisconsin–Madison.
+Hi, I am a researcher in computer systems and networking.
+I received my Ph.D. in Computer Science from the University of Wisconsin–Madison.
 My research focuses on data center networking, cloud infrastructure, and machine learning systems.
-I have also worked at Google and Airbnb, where I applied systems research to large-scale production environments.